corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/ledger/transactions.md

 * The hash of the transaction that created the input.
 * The input’s index (location in the backchain) in the outputs of the previous transaction.

-You can see how this works in this example transaction:
+The following example transaction shows how this works:

 {{<
   figure